vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    </details>

-## 2. Prepare addon environment for update
+## {heading(2.
+Prepare add-on environment for update)[id=2_prepare_addon_environment_for_update]}

-Volumes for the addon are created by default using the `Retain` [reclaim policy](../../concepts/storage#available_reclaim_policies_for_persistent_volumes) if no changes related to the storage class have been made to the addon configuration code.
-So, deleting the addon will cause the deletion of the persistent volumes of data as well.
-This will result in the loss of metrics accumulated during the addon operation, as well as other data necessary for the addon to work.
+Volumes for the add-on are created by default using the `Retain` [reclaim policy](../../concepts/storage#available_reclaim_policies_for_persistent_volumes) if no changes related to the storage class have been made to the add-on configuration code.
+So, deleting the add-on will cause the deletion of the persistent volumes of data as well.
+This will result in the loss of metrics accumulated during the add-on operation, as well as other data necessary for the add-on to work.

-In addition, the following Kubernetes resources, which are also used by the addon, may prevent you from installing a new version of the addon:
+In addition, the following Kubernetes resources, which are also used by the add-on, may prevent you from installing a new version of the add-on:

-- A set of Custom Resource Definitions (CRDs) required for the addon to work.
+- A set of Custom Resource Definitions (CRDs) required for the add-on to work.
-- A set of Persistent Volume Claims (PVCs) that allows the addon to use persistent volumes.
+- A set of Persistent Volume Claims (PVCs) that allows the add-on to use persistent volumes.

-Before you update the addon, protect the persistent volumes used by this addon from deletion, and remove the mentioned Kubernetes resources using one of the methods below.
+Before you update the add-on, protect the persistent volumes used by this add-on from deletion, and remove the mentioned Kubernetes resources using one of the methods below.

 <tabs>
 <tablist>